Conductor: Carlos Ágreda

 The flagship Symphony Orchestra is ESYO’s most advanced, and is reserved for players whose technical skills and musicality are at the highest level.
 The orchestra receives regular professional coaching and performs in the finest concert venues, including the Troy Savings Bank Music Hall and Carnegie Hall.

 The Symphony Orchestra tours internationally every 4 years and performs annually in Melodies of Christmas, CBS 6′s popular holiday program that has raised more than $8 million for the pediatric oncology program at Albany Medical Center.
-A fall rehearsal weekend in the Catskills, an annual young people’s concert, a free concert for senior citizens, and a concerto competition round out the program.
+A fall rehearsal weekend retreat in the Catskills at Frost Valley YMCA, an annual young people’s concert, a free concert for senior citizens, and a concerto competition round out the program.

 We are excited to announce that ESYO Symphony Orchestra will be going on Tour to Argentina and Uruguay in Summer 2020!
 For more information click here.